 One scene that got a lot a positive feedback from the community was the birds scene.
 We were very inspired by Japanese animated movies and the way the artists think and motion design in their movies.
 One scene from the movie Spirited Away of Hayao Miyazaki from Ghibli studio related so much to what we had in mind; It’s a scene where two characters are running hand in hand very close to the ground.
 The way the speed is shown and felt is incredible and we tried our best to use those tricks to illustrate speed in an epic way in the birds scene.

-Once we had enough materials and a definitive script for the narrative voice over we worked with Loïc from Play Play On Tape, a talented sound designer we always work with on our productions.
+Once we had enough materials and a definitive script for the narrative voice over we worked with Loïc from Press Play On Tape, a talented sound designer we always work with on our productions.
 It is always a pleasure to partner with him and lucky us, he is a huge fan of Moebius’ work!
 He immediately came on board with us and gave us a lot of valuable input to find the right fit for the actor who would be the voice of one of the tribe members.
 He also created an original soundtrack for our real time experiences.
 Let me explain the difference from a regular soundtrack: He had to design a soundtrack with several layers that all loop perfectly and stack together so we can activate them when the user triggers the next scene.
 We ended having a wonderful sound creation with the original soundtrack, sound design for every element and a actor’s voice.
 We were blown away by how it created an immersive experience and how it gave so much personality to our scenes.

 The two main challenges of the development were to respect the look and feel of the original design and then bring life to complex scenes involving lots of different animation techniques.
 Our in-house engine, NanoGL, has been heavily customized to give us the ability to quickly prototype effects and animations.
 The main goal being able to combine and reuse those effects in order to speed up integration process of assets.
 Almost all the elements in the scenes are rendered using the same modular material.
 This material acts as an empty shell in which various modifiers can be added to obtain the render we want.